 Harold Ford Jr. is a financial managing director, political pundit, and former U.S. congressman from Tennessee’s 9th congressional district.
-Recently, he’s been speaking out on the government’s slow response to
+Recently, he’s been speaking out on the government’s slow response to cryptocurrency sector, arguing that it will harm innovation in the long-term.

 Cryptocurrencies are slowly coming up on congressional agendas this year and one former congressman is speaking out about the government’s lack of activity in addressing this topic.